ChapelR/harlowe-audio/docs/README.md

 This is an audio library designed for the [Twine 2](https://twinery.org/) story format [Harlowe (v2.1.0 or later)](https://twine2.neocities.org/).
 It is the successor [to howler-for-harlowe](https://github.com/ChapelR/howler-for-harlowe) which will likely not be seeing any further updates.

+**Why Not Keep Working on Howler-for-Harlowe?**

+I wanted to, but there were a few things about HowlerJS that made it clash with Harlowe--this typically reared its head as the unfixable history system bug, where Howler just did not give a crap about Harlowe's history system, and they tripped over each other.
+On top of that, there were a number of features in Howler that I just don't imagine most Twine authors need, and we can put those KB to better use.
+Overall, this library 9KB, less functional, but more streamlined.

+Howler-for-Harlowe will continue to exist, but I don't intend to fix it other than major bugs or security issues.

+**What Else Should I Know?**

+This library uses the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_Web_Audio_API) and [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
+That means Internet Explorer is out (I'm not sure if Harlowe actually supports IE).
+Other than that, all major modern browsers should work fine, though the volume control may look odd in certain browsers.

+This library is free and dedicated to the public domain.
+That means you don't need to provide credit or attribution if you don't want to, and you can do anything you like with the code.
+[Review the license](https://github.com/ChapelR/harlowe-audio/blob/master/LICENSE) for any questions or concerns about that.

+**I'm Having Trouble**

+The best place to ask for help if the issue is on your end is [the Twine Q&A](https://twinery.org/questions/), [the Subreddit](https://www.reddit.com/r/twinegames/), or [the Discord server](https://discordapp.com/invite/n5dJvPp).
+If you suspect that the problem is in the code or otherwise on my end, [open an issue](https://github.com/ChapelR/harlowe-audio/issues/new).

 ## Installation

 All you need to install this library is the code.
 There are two ways to get it: [copy and pasting from GitHub](https://github.com/ChapelR/harlowe-audio/tree/master/dist), or [via a Google Drive download](#drivelink) (coming soon).
 If you download the code, be sure to open it and mess with it in a text editor, *not* a word processor.
 Once you've got the code, you'll need to put in in your project.